 Editor's Note: this is the first of a five-post series created by Salsa sponsored rider, Brett Davis.
-The second post will run this Monday.

 A typical summer means substantial time out of the office, which equals time to pursue adventures in far-off places across the planet.
 Routes will have been planned.
 Logistics thought out.
 Gear and food purchased and organized.
 Bikes boxed.
 Duffle bags packed and plane tickets issued.
 After weeks of preparation, the trip departure date arrives and all of the planning turns into action.
 The plane lifts off from the tarmac for a place unknown.

 With a virus pandemic, social unrest, and economic uncertainty, the allure of traveling afar this year was tempered.
 Was it responsible to carry on as I do every summer?
 The struggle to answer this question was real, with internal conflicts arising from my values, beliefs, and perceptions of the global reality all colliding with one another.
 The world as I viewed it was transforming into something I did not recognize.

 …Now I invite you to do what I just illustrated: Find out about and celebrate the history of the people and the place where you live.
 From an astrological perspective, it’s a favorable time to get in touch with roots and foundations. —My Horoscope on June 4, 2020

 Whenever my life is in turmoil due to circumstances beyond my control, the primal force within me emerges and I seek control through simplicity.
 I let go of the steering wheel of illusion that I can somehow affect what is happening on a grand scale around me.
 COVID was going to run its course and the world was going to respond to its presence.
 My thoughts on the responses to the virus from international and local governments to my workplace and friends were irrelevant.
 What was going to happen was going to happen, all I could control was my own response.